ctfpilot/ctfd-manager/README.md

 - **Challenges:** [CTF Pilot's Challenge Schema](https://github.com/ctfpilot/challenge-schema) (JSON)
 - **Pages:** [CTF Pilot's Page Schema](https://github.com/ctfpilot/page-schema) (JSON)

-CTFd Manager is not concerned with how the ConfigMaps is managed in Kubernetes, as long as they follow the required format.
+CTFd Manager is not concerned with how the ConfigMaps are managed in Kubernetes, as long as they follow the required format.
 The CTFd manager will automatically pick up changes to the ConfigMaps and update CTFd accordingly.

 > [!NOTE]